webplatform/docs/css/properties/margin/index.md

 ** If three values are given, the first applies to the top, the second applies to the right and left sides, and the third applies to the bottom.
 ** If four values are given, they are applied in clockwise order, starting from the top (top, right, bottom, left).
 * Negative margins are supported except for top and bottom margins on inline objects.
+* When two margins collide, for example when one block level element has a bottom margin set, immediately followed by another block level element with a top margin, the larger of the two margins remains, and the smaller one collapses and disappears.
 * Margins are always transparent.
 }}
 {{Related_Specifications_Section